 Getting to the purchase phase directly is almost always done through brand recognition.
 Your visitor knew precisely what they wanted through a brand name search and purchased what they were looking for.

-Are there ways to help get to the purchase phase faster?
+Are there ways to help you get to the purchase phase faster?
 Yes.

 Answer Customer's Questions Early and Often